chichizhao/Typha_latifolia_distribution_in_East_Asia/README.md

     psmc -N25 -t15 -r5 -p '4+25*2+4+6' -o ${i}.psmc ${i}.psmcfa
     python script/plot_psmc.py -namelist popmap.txt -psmcdir psmc_data -o psmc_result.svg

-## Step09: interface the history population size with momi2
+## Step09: inference the demography with momi2
     momi2: https://github.com/popgenmethods/momi2
 #### here we prepare the python scrip for infering the history population size with momi2
     python script/momi_infer.py
 #### and we check the log, to pick up the reasonable simulation result for the demographic history inference and we plot the resultw with python script
     python script/plot_momi.py

-## Step10: build the whole chloroplast genome and the phylogenetic tree
+## Step10: build the whole chloroplast genome and phylogenetic tree
     GetOrganelle: https://github.com/Kinggerm/GetOrganelle
     for i in `cat path_list`
     do